swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 end
 ```

 Within the view lays the logic of preparing the data for a template.
-My template need `articles` collection that it can iterate by, so let's quickly expose `articles` method, and within generate a simple array of structs to be returned.
+My template need `articles` collection that it can iterate by, so let's quickly expose `articles` method, and generate a simple array of structs to be returned.

 I need the `article` definition yet, and we're ready to go!
-Quick look at the browser, and Voila!
+A quick look at the browser, and Voila!
 Here are our articles listed!

 ![Static Page rendering](/images/episodes/2/articles.png)